matned666/java-workshop/README.md

 # Git Versions

-Head branch provides version where country has one main language listOfLanguagesPerCountry provides full list of languages used in country
+master branch provides version where country has one main language listOfLanguagesPerCountry provides full list of languages used in country

 # Made by: